-Testicular tissue from prepubertal patients has been cryopreserved in some international centres in the expectation of successful future transplantation of spermatogonial stem cells [4, 122].
+Testicular tissue from prepubertal patients has been cryopreserved in some international centres in the expectation of successful future use [4, 131].
 This is an area of active global research and not currently available in New Zealand.
-International recommendations suggest testicular tissue cryopreservation can be offered to in high-risk prepubertal and pubertal patients [7].
+International recommendations suggest testicular tissue cryopreservation can be offered to high-risk pre- pubertal and pubertal patients [7].
 This should be within an ethics-approved protocol with clear informed consent processes.
-Such a protocol is planned for New Zealand.
+Such a protocol is under development in New Zealand and once open will be offered via the two children's cancer centres (Starship and Christchurch Hospitals).